The Serengeti Plain: Fallacies that aren’t fallacies

 Giving disproportionate weight to recent events.

-Early in a startup’s life, it’s doing most things wrong.
-Quickly reacting to what’s in front of you is one of the ways to iterate into getting things right.
-“This is how we did it at my last company” doesn’t matter, when that last company was 400x larger and 50x older and in a different industry.
+Early in a startup’s life, almost everything is being done incorrectly.
+Quickly reacting to what’s in front of you is one of the ways to iterate to doing things right.
+“This is how we did it at my last company” doesn’t matter, when the last company was 400x larger and 50x older and in a different industry.
 One of the few advantages a startup has is agility, and reacting to the latest information is the definition of agile.

 Survivorship Bias